By Type (6)

 -

-- Deposit Limit – The maximum amount of security deposit that a landlord can charge is the amount that is equal to or less than one (1) month’s rent unless the property is unfurnished than the maximum amount is 1.5 times the rent.
+- Deposit Limit – The maximum amount of security deposit that a landlord can charge is up to two (2) month’s rent.

 - Deposit Return –The landlord must return the security deposit within one (1) month.
 However, if the lease agreement outlines a deadline date for the return of the security deposit, the landlord must adhere to such a deadline, which cannot exceed sixty (60) days.[1]